ejrgilbert/whamm/docs/src/intro/syntax/functions.md

 # Functions #
 Functions are essential in programming as they enable code modularity, reuse, and organization.
 By encapsulating specific tasks into discrete units, functions allow developers to write cleaner, more manageable code.
-They promote code reuse by allowing the same block of code to be executed from multiple places within a program, reducing redundancy and potential for errors, as well as enhancing readability and maintability.
+They promote code reuse by allowing the same block of code to be executed from multiple places within a program, reducing redundancy and potential for errors, as well as enhancing readability and maintainability.

 ## Compiler-Defined Functions ##
 Some functions will be automatically defined by the compiler based on the providers you have included in your script.
 These can be called just like user defined functions